-why is my electrical meter dimming lights
+Why is my electrical meter dimming lights

 Electrical

-The answer to 'why is my electrical meter dimming lights' is that a dimming electrical meter is often a sign of an overloaded electrical system.
-When your home's electrical demand exceeds the capacity of your electrical service, the voltage can drop, causing lights to dim.
+The answer to 'why is my electrical meter dimming lights' is that a dimming electrical meter is often a sign of an overloaded electrical system or a problem with the meter itself.
+This can cause lights to dim or flicker when other appliances or devices are turned on.

 Step-by-Step Guide